ehebrard/Tempo/README.md

 ## Running
 Executables usually require a positional argument standing for the instance file, all other arguments have a flag.
 Run <exec> --help

+## DEBUG CLAUSE LEARNING
+1/ define the macro DBG_CL X (X is a number standing for the maximum number of generated clauses to debug) 2/ run tempo_scheduler with the option --dbg <filename> (it outputs clauses in <filename>) 3/ run the same cmd line as above, but with 'clausecheck' instead of tempo_scheduler